j4w8n/supakit/README.md

 ## Further Reading and Options

 ### Supabase client options
-Pass in an object of `SupabaseClientOptions`, with a couple of exceptions, as the third parameter to `createBrowserClient`.
+Pass in an object of [Supabase Client Options](https://supabase.com/docs/reference/javascript/initializing) as the third parameter to `createBrowserClient`.

-Supakit does not support passing in `auth` options, except `storage` and `storageKey`.
+Supakit does not support passing in `auth` options, but you can declare a custom storage key with (#cookie-options).

 Example:
 ```ts